Curated OER

 Curriculum Compacting (Grade 3-5)

 Fourth graders examine the use of curriculum compacting when learning math concepts.
-In this curriculum compacting lesson plan, 4th graders complete a math assessment before deciding on which compacting activities they will do to master...
+For this curriculum compacting lesson, 4th graders complete a math assessment before deciding on which compacting activities they will do to master the...

 Curated OER